 Manual wheelchairs are not suitable for every type of immobilizing injuries.
 It is far common to find those using manual wheelchairs being pushed by someone else to their destination.
 Let’s consider some of the pros and cons of using a well-made manual wheelchair.

-Most of the top end wheelchairs without electric features will cost you far less to own and operate.
+Most of the high-end wheelchairs without electric features will cost you far less to own and operate.

 Most of the manual wheelchairs will offer portability features, like the ability to quickly fold them away for storage.